How do I become a volunteer?

 All Bedford Borough Council volunteering opportunities are covered by the Council's Public Liability Insurance.
 Volunteers will be required to sign in on arrival and this activates your insurance cover whilst in the process of volunteering at that event/session.
 When work is unsupervised, volunteers will be required to adhere to their Volunteer Agreement and risk assessments regarding use of equipment and behaviour, in accordance with our insurance requirements.

 What if personal circumstances affect my volunteering?

 Can I claim benefits if I’m volunteering?

-If you are in receipt of benefits, you should check with the relevant local benefits office whether there are any restrictions on the type and quantity of voluntary work you can be involved in.
+If you are in receipt of benefits, you should check with the Department of Work and Pensions whether there are any restrictions on the type and quantity of voluntary work you can be involved in.

 Do I get expenses?

 Out of pocket expenses may be available and should be discussed with the event co-ordinator or session leader.

 If your volunteer contact is expecting your attendance, please let them know if you are unable to attend due to sickness.
 In the case of long-term sickness please advise the Event and Community Engagement Officer that you won't be able to continue for a prolonged period of time.